-Partner means any individual with authority to bind the Firm with respect to the performance of an Administration
+Partner means any individual with authority to bind the Firm with respect to the performance of an Administration.

-Pre-appointment advice means any professional advice, whether providing an opinion or not, provided prior to the Appointment, to the insolvent Entity or, if the insolvent Entity is a company, its directors.
+Pre-appointment Advice means any professional advice, whether giving an opinion or not, provided prior to an Appointment to an insolvent Entity or, if the insolvent Entity is a company, to its directors including advice given to advisors to the insolvent Entity or its directors.